probo85/alx-zero_day/README.md

 Human Readable!
 A supremely desirable quality!

-Enough with the chitchat, this repo is used for completing **zero_day projects** or the first couple of projects of the first week of the first day.
+Enough with the chitchat, this repo is used for completing **zero_day projects** or the first couple of projects of the first day of the first week.
 The projects listed here are supposed to help us get familiar with:

   * git